groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/image/jpeg.en.md

 ############################# Header ############################
 title: "Add Image Signatures to JPEG Using Java"
-description: "Use GroupDocs.Signature for Java to add images to a variety of office document formats, including PDFs, Word, Excel, and image files."
+description: "Use GroupDocs.Signature for Java to insert images into various office document formats, including PDFs, Word, Excel, and image files.
+An image with a boss's signature can add an impressive touch!"
 subtitle: "GroupDocs.Signature for Java"

 header_actions: